Checkerboard Cichlid

 Water Quality: Limit chemical ecosystem for a hobbyist aquarium.
 Demands temperatures of 28°C (82°F) or more, a distinctly acidic pH (4.5 - 5.5 in reproduction) and virtually distilled water rich in peat.

-Aquarium Reproduction: Extremely difficult.
+Aquarium Breeding: Extremely difficult.
 Lays red eggs on broad sunken leaves, rather than in hidden dens!
 The female becomes very red and furious, protecting the litter from everyone, including the male.
 The larvae tolerate only very soft water (TDS < 30).

 Risks and Diseases: Deadly sensitivity to nitrates and bacterial pollution of the bottom.
 If the water values are wrong (e.g. pH 7, high GH), it wastes rapidly and is a fixed prey of dropsy.